revoltchat/translations/README.template.md

 [![Translation status](https://weblate.insrt.uk/widgets/revolt/-/web-app/svg-badge.svg)](https://weblate.insrt.uk/engage/revolt/?utm_source=widget)

-This repository holds all the translation files for Revolt, feel free to help translate to new languages or fix existing translations at [our Weblate instance](https://weblate.insrt.uk/projects/revolt/web-app/).
+This repository contains Revolt's translation files.
+Feel free to help translate Revolt to new languages or fix/improve existing translations on [our Weblate instance](https://weblate.insrt.uk/projects/revolt/web-app/).

-Please only PR if you are adding new strings to the source language, otherwise contribute through Weblate.
+**Please do not submit fixes or new translations via pull requests.** Only open a pull request if you are adding new strings to the source language (en_GB) or if you're modifiying the scripts contained in this repository.

 ## Languages

-The following table shows languages and people enlisted for verifying certain languages are up to standard.
+The following table shows a list of languages, their contributors and maintainers (people enlisted to verify that the language's translations are up to standard).

-**Note:** This table only includes languages that are available in the app.
+Please note that this table **only includes languages that are currently available in the app**.
 If a language has been translated via Weblate and you want it to be added to the app, [please click here](https://github.com/revoltchat/frontend/issues/135).

 {{TABLE}}